aglover/ubuntu-equip/README.md

 ###Special Thanks

 If you are looking to stand up a Rails stack, you should check out [Josh Frye's Rails Ready](https://github.com/joshfng/railsready).
-It's the way to go (and note, this project doesn't install Rails as this is a `bundle` task that can be handled at the project level).
-[Ryan McGeary](http://ryan.mcgeary.org/) was also most helpful with Ruby & Mongo setup scripts.
+It's the way to go (ubuntu-equip doesn't install Rails as this is a `bundle` task that can be handled at the project level).
+[Ryan McGeary](http://ryan.mcgeary.org/) was super helpful with Ruby & Mongo setup scripts.